 Where do you go for a post-secondary education in digital accessible and inclusive design?
+All of the locations above are currently in my home base of Toronto, but I’d like to add programs from all around the world!
+Know of one I missed?
+Let me know!
 Here is the list I’ve complied to date:

 Master of Design, Inclusive Design (OCAD University)